TorbenAdelhelm/VampireMan/README.md

 After describing which parameters should be varied in which manner, i.e. permeability should be a constant field, with values varying between 1 and 10, the program proceeds actually varying these parameters and also renders all files necessary to run the simulations afterwards.
 Then, the tool starts a simulation based on the rendered input files and finally visualizes the results.

-Currently, only the preparation for the simulation software `pflotran` workflow is implemented.
+Currently, only the preparation for the simulation software `pflotran` is implemented.

 The minimum required Python version is 3.11.